492nd Special Operations Wing: Bombardment training

+858th Squadron B-24D Liberator used during training (Note: Aircraft is Consolidated B-24D-65-CO Liberator serial 42-40509, nicknamed Cookie.
+This airplane was lost in an accident on 7 October 1943.)

-The group was established in October 1943 at Alamogordo Army Air Field, New Mexico as a Consolidated B-24 Liberator heavy bomber unit, drawing its cadre from the 859th Bombardment Squadron, a former antisubmarine squadron located at Blythe Army Air Base, California.
+The group was established in October 1943 at Alamogordo Army Air Field, New Mexico (Note: Freeman says the group was organized at Clovis Army Air Field, New Mexico and did not move to Alamogordo until November.
+Freeman, p.
+262. Maurer and Haulman both give Alamogordo as the organization station.) as a Consolidated B-24 Liberator heavy bomber unit, drawing its cadre from the 859th Bombardment Squadron, a former antisubmarine squadron located at Blythe Army Air Base, California.
 Its other original squadrons were the 856th, 857th and 858th Bombardment Squadrons.
 In December, the 859th moved from Blythe to join group headquarters and the other three squadrons.
-The 492nd was one of seven heavy bombardment groups activated in the autumn of 1943.
+The 492nd was one of seven heavy bombardment groups (Note: The others were the 488th, 489th, 491st, 493rd and 494th Bombardment Groups.) activated in the autumn of 1943.
 These were to be the last Army Air Forces heavy bomb groups established.

 The group air echelon trained for combat at Alamogordo until April 1944, although the ground echelons of its four squadrons were withdrawn to form other bomber units.
 New ground elements were organized from other groups of the 2nd Bombardment Division already in theater.
 The group's air echelon departed for England on 1 April, flying the South Atlantic ferrying route through South America and Africa.
 Only about 120 members of the group's ground echelon shipped overseas, however, leaving New Mexico on 11 April and sailing on the on 20 April.